Donbei Eating Comparison: "So Different! The true nature of the differences between Hokkaido, Eastern Japan and Western Japan!|Domingo

 Hokkaido

-We are sure that everyone has had the experience of being puzzled by the differences in food and taste when visiting a new place for the first time, but did you know that Nissin Donbei also tastes different in Hokkaido, eastern Japan, and western Japan?
+We are sure that everyone has had the experience of being puzzled by the differences in food and taste when visiting a new place for the first time, but did you know that Nissin's Donbei also tastes different in Hokkaido, eastern Japan, and western Japan?
 To find out, we compared the taste of "Kitsune Udon" and "Tempura Soba" to see how they actually differ.

 The broth and condiments are all different!